walterfreeman/phy211/index.md

 ### Practice Exam 3

 <a href="practiceexam3-2020.pdf">Practice Exam 3</a> for recitation Friday.
-A solution video will be posted Sunday.
+A video of the review session, including full solutions, is on [YouTube](https://youtu.be/nmgPsaXk19s).
+We will get Bilibili / alternate hosting availability as soon as possible.

 ### Exam 3 from 2019